klaemo/cloudfront-tls/Readme.md

   aliases: ['www.my-site.com'], // optional aliases
   certId: 'foobar', // If you already have your cert in IAM, provide its id here

-  // otherwise provide at least cert and key if you want to use your own certificate
+  // otherwise provide at least cert, certName and key if you want to use your own certificate
   cert: 'foo.crt', // Path to the public key certificate
   key: 'foo.key', // Path to the private key
+  certName: 'my-cert', // A unique name for the server certificate
   intermediate: 'chain.crt', // Path to the concatenated intermediate certificates (optional) }, function(err, distribution) {
   if (err) throw err